louaybassbouss/louaybassbouss.github.io/physical-web/upnp_ssdp_support.md

 ## UPnP/SSDP Support

-[UPnP/SSDP][upnp-ssdp] Support in Physical Web addresses the same use cases as for [mDNS Support](mDNS_Support.md) but uses a different protocol to advertise and receive the URL.
+[UPnP/SSDP][upnp-ssdp] Support in Physical Web addresses the same use cases as for [mDNS Support][physical-web-mdns] but uses a different protocol to advertise and receive the URL.
 There are different options to support UPnP and SSDP in Physical Web:

 ### SSDP Only

 * Ideas
     * define new device type for Physical Web devices e.g. `urn:physical-web-org:device:Basic:1`
     * Use `LOCATION` property in SSDP messages to advertise the URL of the web page instead of URL of the XML device description
     * Search targets properties `NT` or `ST` are always `urn:physical-web-org:device:Basic:1`

 * New Physical Web device appears in the network